Courage-1984/Dataset-Forge/docs/special_installation.md

 **Troubleshooting:**

+- Install VapourSynth _before_ getnative or any requirements that depend on it.
 - If getnative fails to import, check that VapourSynth is installed and on your PATH.
-- Install VapourSynth _before_ getnative or any requirements that depend on it.
+- Also make sure directory containing `vsrepo.py` and the plugin's folder containing the `.dll`s are also on your PATH.

 ---